chilikasha/tinytools/README.md

 - [Shadowmap](https://app.shadowmap.org/) - visualize solar shadows and the Sun in 3D.
 Anywhere on Earth, anytime.

 - [SiteSucker](https://ricks-apps.com/osx/sitesucker/index.html) - an app that can download an entire website including images, PDFs, style sheets, and other files.
+  > [SingleFile](https://github.com/gildas-lormeau/SingleFile) is an open source browser extension which saves an entire web page into a single HTML file.

 - [what3words](https://what3words.com/) - this app divides the world into 3 metre squares and gives each square a unique combination of three words which you can use to easily find and share exact locations.